symfony/symfony-docs/components/expression_language/introduction.rst

     (mostly, but not limited to, Booleans).

 .. versionadded:: 2.4
-    The ExpressionLanguage component was added in Symfony 2.4.
+    The ExpressionLanguage component was introduced in Symfony 2.4.

 Installation
 ------------

 You can install the component in 2 different ways:

-* :doc:`Install it via Composer </components/using_components>` (``symfony/expression-language`` on `Packagist`_).
+* :doc:`Install it via Composer </components/using_components>` (``symfony/expression-language`` on `Packagist`_);
-* Use the official Git repository (https://github.com/symfony/expression-language);
+* Use the official Git repository (https://github.com/symfony/expression-language).

 How can the Expression Engine Help Me?
 --------------------------------------

 The purpose of the component is to allow users to use expressions inside configuration for more complex logic.
-In the Symfony2 Framework, for example, expressions can be used in security, for validation rules, and in route matching.
+For some examples, the Symfony2 Framework uses expressions in security, for validation rules and in route matching.

 Besides using the component in the framework itself, the ExpressionLanguage component is a perfect candidate for the foundation of a *business rule engine*.